Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 ## Run and share your model

 Now that you've built a model that results in the data you want, it's time to run it and push it to your Git repo.
+Before you run your model, keep a few items in mind:

+- When you run previews (at any stage in the process) it does not affect the state in your warehouse.
+So, you can test and develop in the Visual Editor without impacting anything outside of the dbt Cloud Development environment.
+- When you're ready to use this mode in a downstream tool, you can run it to materialize it in your data warehouse development schema.
+- Once your model is ready for production and be used by others or orchestrated, commit it and open a PR.

 ### Run